davemacdo/Composition-Curriculum/Spring 2018 Composition Events.md

 This is a reprise of the 29 March program to conclude UCFNME's innaugural season.
 Hooray!

-## STILL TO BE SCHEDULED!

-We have _three_ senior recitals (Campos, Higgins, Mattern) this semester!
-(I think that's a record since I've been here.)
-The schedule for those is TBD, but plan to attend these events, probably a little before or after spring break.
-Attendance at compostion degree recitals is _required_ for all composition majors.
+## Emily Susann Higgins, Senior Composition Recital (**tentative!**)

+- Saturday, 21 March, 6p
+- UCF Rehearsal Hall

+Attendance at this event is _required_ for all composition majors.